mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

     - `GRANT` the owning DB role (ostensibly a user) to DB users connectable by the relevant Mathesar users.
     - Have at least one DB superuser available for use with a connection, and give relevant Mathesar users access to that DB superuser.

-## Metadata object privileges
+## Mathesar object privileges

-Examples of these are table properties like preview columns.
-Permissions for these are derived from permissions on relevant User DB objects.
-So, if a user wants to modify the preview template for a table, they would be checked against the permission to modify the underlying table structure.
-Thus, modifying this metadata will occur in a request to modify the associated table, and the privilege check will be whether the relevant DB user is allowed to `ALTER` that table.

-## Standalone Mathesar objects

-An example of this would be an Exploration.
-The privileges needed to actually _run_ the query are handled on the database as described above, but a user should have access to look at the exploration definition itself (as well as edit/delete) handled by the Django access policy framework.
-It seems like our current Manager/Editor/Viewer framework should suffice.
+Examples of such objects are Explorations, and table properties like preview columns or display options.
+Permissions on these will be:
+- None,
+- read only, or
+- read write
+These permissions will be tracked in the `UserDBRoleMap` model via the `metadata_role` attribute.
+Note that these permissions are only related to CRUD operations on these objects.
+In the case of Explorations, actually _running_ the exploration is dependent on:
+- at least the read permission on the object, and
+- the database-level permissions associated with the connection available to the user.

 ### Current plan

-In the case of Explorations (`UIQuery` model), this will be derived from a policy scoped via the `Database` associated with the Exploration:
+In the case of Explorations (`Exploration` model), this will be derived from a policy scoped via the `Database` associated with the Exploration:

 - A super user of Mathesar will set the policy for a given `User` on a given `Database` instance via the UI.
     - When a `User` wants to view/edit/manage an Exploration, the web service will check the `user, database` pair (where `database`) is the `Database` associated with the Exploration to find a relevant policy.